OV105/sparring-match-scoring/README.md

-# sparring-match-scoring
+# Sparring Match Scoring system

-System for scoring martial arts tournament fights
+A system for scoring martial arts tournament fights, using a smart phone app.